fangjunzhou/graphicslab/README.md

 - Inside the repository, run `uv sync` to install all the dependencies.

-- Start the playground editor by
+- Start the editor by

 ```bash
 uv run start